-- Grow milkweed plants in the classroom to be transplanted outside later using growing guides, videos, and other resources found on the Milkweed in the Classroom website. - Examine existing milkweed plants (if available) to record the animals living on or visiting them. - Design a high-quality prairie plant seed mix that you think would help improve local wildlife habitat. - Design a prairie garden that can be planted at or near the school.
-Students submit designs that include: - Types of plants should be selected to match their location - Additional wildlife habitat supports (bird houses, native bee hotels etc.) - Plan a trip to a prairie or habitat restoration site
+- Grow milkweed plants in the classroom to be transplanted outside later. - Examine existing milkweed plants (if available) to record the animals living on or visiting them. - Design a high quality prairie plant seed mix that you think would help improve local wildlife habitat. - Design a prairie garden that can be planted at or near the school, students submit designs that include: - Types of plants should be selected to match their location - Additional wildlife habitat supports (bird houses, native bee hotels etc.) - Plan for a trip to a prairie.